to-Remember/to-Remember.github.io/_posts/English/2021-08-21-English-1-Ted-Your-body-language-may-shape-who-you-are.md

 ***Body language affects how others see us, but it may also change how we see ourselves.
 Social psychologist Amy Cuddy argues that "power posing" -- standing in a posture of confidence, even when we don't feel confident -- can boost feelings of confidence, and might have an impact on our chances for success.***

-I brought some sentences below.
+I brought some words or sentences below.

 >A free no-tech **life hack**